DeMarco Murray: 2011 season

 Murray followed his record-breaking game by getting his first NFL start against the Philadelphia Eagles in Week 8.
 In Weeks 8 and 9, Murray totaled 30 carries for 213 yards for a 7.1 average and five receptions for 45 yards in a 34–7 road loss to the Eagles and a 23–13 victory over the Seattle Seahawks.
 With his second game with at least 100 rushing yards of the season, Murray became the first Cowboy since Julius Jones in 2004 to post multiple games with at least 100 rushing yards as a rookie.
 With 466 rushing yards over the last three games, Murray tied Eric Dickerson for the fifth-highest total all-time by an NFL rookie during a three-game span.
 The record is 577 set by Mike Anderson of the Denver Broncos in 2000.
 The 466 rushing yards in the three game span is the most ever by any Cowboys player, surpassing 446 yards by Emmitt Smith during his MVP season of 1993.

 From Weeks 10 to 13, Murray had 79 carries for 333 yards and a touchdown for a 4.21 average and added 16 receptions for 109 yards as the Cowboys went 3–1 during this stretch.
-In Week 10 against the Buffalo Bills, he fumbled the ball for the first time in his NFL career, although the fumble was recovered by Murray himself.
-In Week 14 against the New York Giants, Murray carried the ball five times for 25 yards and added a reception for six yards before suffering a fractured right ankle and high ankle sprain that ended his rookie season.
+During Week 10 against the Buffalo Bills, he fumbled the ball for the first time in his NFL career, although the fumble was recovered by Murray himself.
+During Week 14 against the New York Giants, Murray carried the ball five times for 25 yards and added a reception for six yards before suffering a fractured right ankle and high ankle sprain that prematurely ended his rookie season.
 Murray was named NFL Rookie of the Month for the month of November.